 Beyond the average price or rental premium, our methodology also permits us to estimate the increment for each "green building" relative to the control buildings in its immediate geographic neighborhood.
-We find, for example, that the relative premium for "green buildings" is higher, ceteris paribus, in places where the economic premium for location is lower.
+We find, for example, that the relative premium for green buildings is higher, ceteris paribus, in places where the economic premium for location is lower.
 That is, the percent increase in rent or value for a green building is systematically greater in smaller or lower-cost regions or in less expensive parts of metropolitan areas.

 For a subsample of the buildings which have been certified as energy efficient by the Energy Star program, we obtained the data on energy usage reported to the Environmental Protection Agency as a part of the certification process.
-Within this population of certified "green buildings," we find that variations in market value are systematically related to the energy efficiency of buildings.
+Within this population of certified green buildings, we find that variations in market value are systematically related to the energy efficiency of buildings.
 This is strong evidence that the increment to market value attributable to its certification as "green" reflects more than an intangible labeling effect.

-Section II below provides a brief review of the emerging literature on corporate social responsibility and its relationship to environmentally sustainable buildings.
-In Section III we discuss the sources of ratings for the environmental aspects of buildings, and we describe the data used in our analysis, a unique body of micro data on the economic and hedonic characteristics of office buildings.
-We also discuss the energy usage data made available to us by the U.S. Environmental Protection Agency.
-Section IV presents our methodology and empirical results.
-Section V is a brief conclusion.
+Section I below provides a brief review of the emerging literature on corporate social responsibility and its relationship to environmentally sustainable buildings.
+In Section II we discuss the sources of ratings for the environmental aspects of buildings, and we describe the data used in our analysis, a unique body of micro data on the economic and hedonic characteristics of office buildings.
+We also discuss the energy usage data made available to us by the US Environmental Protection Agency.
+Section III presents our methodology and empirical results.
+Section IV is a brief conclusion.

-II.
-Social Responsibility
+I. Social Responsibility

-"Corporate social responsibility" (CSR, Waddock and Graves, 1997) has become a normative standard that describes firms' choices about inputs (e.g., the source of raw materials), internal processes (e.g., the treatment of employees), and publicity (e.g., community relations).
-Evaluations of the social responsibility of private firms have become an investment criterion for some investors, and it is estimated that \$2.7 trillion is currently allocated to "socially-screened" portfolios in the United States alone (Social Investment Forum, 2007).
-However, the economic rationale for investing in companies or investment funds that rank high in corporate social performance is a matter of debate, and there is no consensus about the financial performance of these investments (Margolis and Walsh, 2003).
+"Corporate social responsibility" (Sandra A. Waddock and Samuel B. Graves 1997), or "CSR," has become a normative standard that describes firms' choices about inputs (e.g., the source of raw materials), internal processes (e.g., the treatment of employees), and publicity (e.g., community relations).
+Evaluations of the social responsibility of private firms have become an investment criterion for some investors, and it is estimated that \$2.7 trillion is currently allocated to "socially screened" portfolios in the United States alone (Social Investment Forum 2007).
+However, the economic rationale for investing in companies or investment funds that rank high in corporate social performance is a matter of debate, and there is no consensus about the financial performance of these investments (Joshua D. Margolis and James P. Walsh 2003).

-Companies with well-defined and aggressive CSR policies might be able to outperform others for several reasons: improved corporate reputation (Turban and Greening, 1997), less intrusion from activists and governmental organizations (Baron, 2001, Lyon and Maxwell, 2006), reduced threat of regulation (Maxwell et al., 2000), and improved profitability through lower input costs and higher employee productivity.
+Companies with well-defined and aggressive CSR policies might be able to outperform others for several reasons: improved corporate reputation (Daniel B. Turban and Daniel W. Greening 1997), less intrusion from activists and governmental organizations (David P. Baron 2001, Thomas P. Lyon, and John W. Maxwell forthcoming), reduced threat of regulation (Maxwell, Lyon, and Steven C. Hackett 2000), and improved profitability through lower input costs and higher employee productivity.
 The latter two represent the most tangible elements of corporate social responsibility.